whatisnuclear/website/slides.md

 There is a speaker view and speaker notes that describe to you the presenter what's going on.
 Press the **S** key to open speaker view in a separate window.

+Many images lazy-load, so you should have an internet connection to give this presentation.

 ## Make it your own!
 You can enter values here that will show up in the author, date, and location